franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

     // no parameter and no result
     void MyOperation()

-    // explicit mapping of argument and no result void MyOperation([MapArg(1) Param<string> arg0,[MapArg(5)] Opt<bool> arg1)
+    // explicit mapping of arguments, with positional references in syntax, and no result void MyOperation([MapArg(1) Param<string> arg0,[MapArg(5)] Opt<bool> arg1)

     // implicit mapping of arguments and no result